6 Common Small Business Financing Terms Defined

 The government used to be responsible for assigning SIC codes, but now companies can pick their own SIC codes.
 Many different agencies still use SIC codes, including the Securities and Exchange Commission.

 This holds true for understanding the language behind small business financing as well.
-The better grasp you have on the terms used to describe financing products, the better equipped you’ll be to understand your options and communicate your needs to lenders.
+The better grasp you have on the terms used to describe financing products, the better equipped you’ll be to understand your options and communicate your needs to business lenders.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.